moritztim/HLRemount/README.md

 An AHK script for Hogwarts Legacy which remounts your most recent mount quickly upon pressing b

 ## Instalation
-Just download the script and double click it.
+Just download the executable of the [latest version](https://github.com/moritz-t-w/HLRemount/releases/latest) and execute it.
 It will do its thing while you're in the game.
 Works from any location on your computer.

 ## Usage
 Press b to equip your last used mount.
 By default it's the broom.